 Developing Community Supports

 The 2019 topic, Developing Community Supports focuses on empowering parents in their ongoing efforts to support their child in everyday interactions with community members.
-Dr. Dan Shapiro, MD will discuss the role of a developmental pediatrician and how to facilitate a collaborative, effective therapeutic team for your child.
+Dr. Dan Shapiro, MD, Developmental-Behavioral Pediatrician and creator of Parent Child Journey, will discuss the role of a developmental pediatrician and how to facilitate a collaborative, effective therapeutic team for your child.
 Carol Kranowitz, MA, author of the Out-Of-Sync Child series, will provide simple, practical activities to promote regulation that parents can use when out in the community with their child.
 Kelly Beins, OTR/L, Director of Occupational Therapy Consulting, LLC in Frederick, MD and children's book author will discuss her effective communication strategy – communicating "W.I.S.E.L.Y." – which empowers parents in their communication with community and family members regarding their child's unique sensory processing needs.